jwnichols3/ebs-examples/ebs-cloudwatch/ebs-cloudwatch-cross-account/README.md

 [Setting up CloudWatch Cross Account Observability](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html)

-The elements of this effort include:
+Here are some of the elements involved:

+- `Tags = Way to Group Dashboards` - the assumption is all AWS resources (EBS, EC2, etc) have a tag that can be leveraged to identify a way to group the dashboards.
+For example, the Application, relevant HDFS cluster, or similar.
+  'account-info.csv' - a tabular data structure that has account number, region, account description, and tag name (tag name is how the Dashboards are grouped).
+This can be a local file or an S3 object.
+- 'Cross Account Role` - a cross-account "readonly "role that has access to gather the EBS and EC2 data (and, eventually other services).
+- `Gather Data Python Script` - the script that reads the `account-info.csv` to get the list of accounts, regions, and tags, then connects to the accounts using the `CrossAccountRole` to gather the list of EBS volumes that match the \* `Tag Name` then writes the list to `ebs-data-csv` file.
+The assumption is the `Tag Name` is present for all dashboard items and is used to identify grouping, such as for Cluster.
+- `ebs-data.csv` - the file (tabular csv format) that stores the list of EBS Volumes, This file is used by the `CloudWatch Dashboard Construction` script.
+This can be a local file or an S3 object.
+- `CloudWatch Dashboard Construction Python Script` - A script that reads `ebs-data.csv` to construct the ecosystem of CloudWatch Dashboards by Tag Name, Region, and Account.
+On each Dashboard are all the related EBS Volumes.
+- `CloudWatch Navigation Dashboard` - A top level CloudWatch Dashboard that helps end-users navigate the different clusters,
+- `CloudWatch Dashboard Cleanup Python Script` - a script that reads all the relevant CloudWatch Dashboards and removes any stale dashboards.

+### Account Information

-- Reading a csv formatted file with a list of AWS Accounts.
+The account information is a csv formatted file with a list of AWS Accounts.
 This Account Information file is local or S3.
 It has the following fields in CSV format:

-`account-number`,`region`,`account-description`,'tag-name`
+`account-number`,`region`,`account-description`,`tag-name`

+### Gathering Data

-- Cycling through each AWS Account for each specified region, collecting the EBS volumes based on the tag-name.
-(A Cross Account IAM Role is required to access the target accounts and query for the tagged resources.
-See below for the relevant IAM configuration)
+The `Gather Data Python Script` cycles through the AWS Accounts and each specified region, collecting the EBS volumes based on the tag-name.

+The gather data script leverages A `Cross Account Role` is required to access the target accounts and query for the tagged resources.
+See below for the relevant IAM configuration.

+### Writing the Data File

-- Creating a data file that has the volume-level information.
-The contents of this file is used to construct and update a suite of CW Dashboards.
-This file can reside locally or in S3 and has the following fields in csv format:
+The `Gather Data Python Script` writes a data file that has the volume-level information in tabular format.
+The contents of this file is used to construct and update a suite of CloudWatch Dashboards.
+This file can reside locally or in S3.
+It has the following fields in csv format:

 `Account-Number`,`Account-Description`,`Region`,`Volume-ID`,`Volume-Status`,`Volume-Size`,`Volume-Type`,`Tag-Name`,`Tag-Value`

-- Reading the data file and constructing / updating the CW Dashboard collection.

-- Cleaning up any dashboards that are no longer needed.
+### Constructing the CloudWatch Dashboards

+The `CloudWatch Dashboard Construction Python Script` reads the `ebs-data.csv` file to construct or update the suite of CloudWatch Dashboards.

+The script takes into consideration the CloudWatch Dashboard Limits, such as metrics per Dashboard.
+It will "shard" the dashboards to avoid hitting limits.

+### CloudWatch Dashboard Cleanup

+The `CloudWatch Dashboard Cleaup Python Script` reads the `ebs-data.csv` file and the existing CloudWatch Dashboards that match the naming pattern.
+It deletes any dashboards that are not present in the current data (stale dashboards).

 ## Risk and Open Questions

-- Figuring out how to deploy the cross-account, cross-region CW capabilities using automation.
+- Figuring out how to deploy the cross-account, cross-region CloudWatch capabilities using automation.
 - Frequency and Impact of Dashboard updates - if these dashboards are actively used, what happens when the content is changed or the Dashboard deleted
 - Mechanisms to trigger the script(s) - options include SSM Automation (by an event or on a scheduler), CRON jobs on a EKS Pod
 - Expand behond EBS to other services, such as EC2, EKS, Network, and more.